 The historic preservation of a building represents so much more than just keeping an old structure in one piece.
 Every historic building represents a story of the past that lives with us in the present and will continue to carry on into the future.
-The responsibility of choosing a contractor to preserve your piece of history is no doubt a daunting task.
+The responsibility of choosing a contractor for your historic masonry restoration project is no doubt a daunting task.
 A valuable historic preservation contractor provides restoration, preservation, and maintenance services to ensure the results are not only beautiful but effective and long-lasting.

 Repairing Mortar Joints with Tuckpointing